Skip to Main Content

 Navigate maritime filming regulations, safety protocols, and equipment requirements for water-based productions in Malta

 Water and marine filming presents unique challenges that can make or break a production.
-From the Mediterranean coast to Atlantic shores, Malta offers stunning maritime locations—but shooting on water requires specialized permits, safety protocols, and equipment that many productions underestimate.
-Whether you're filming a luxury yacht commercial in Gozo or capturing dramatic coastline scenes in coastal beaches, success depends on understanding maritime regulations, weather patterns, and safety requirements.
-Our experience coordinating water shoots across Malta waters has taught us that preparation is everything.
+From sheltered harbours to open Mediterranean shores, Malta gives stunning maritime locations—but shooting on water needs specialized permits, safety protocols, and gear that many shoots underestimate.
+Whether you're filming a luxury yacht commercial in Gozo or capturing dramatic coastline scenes along the cliffs, success depends on knowing maritime rules, weather patterns, and safety needs.
+Our experience setting up water shoots across Malta waters has taught us that preparation is everything.
 The difference between a smooth sailing shoot and a costly disaster often comes down to having the right permits, crew, and safety measures in place before you ever step on deck.

 Maritime Filming Permits and Regulations